Cairi-S/tom-poulson/README.md

 The three main colours I am proposing are:
 - Off white (HEX #f5f5f5) - reflects the refined style expected from a classical musician.
 - Dark gray (HEX #333)  - reflects the refined style expected from a classical musician.
-- Black (#000) - used to provide a clear contrast between text in the main body and background images.
+- Black (HEX #000) - used to provide a clear contrast between text in the main body and background images.
-- Maroon (HEX #4C1130) - adds a splash of color and ties in with a color on the home page Hero image.
+- Maroon (HEX #4C1130) - adds a splash of color and ties in with a color on the Home page Hero image.

 **FONTS**

 Selected fonts are used with thanks to [Google Fonts](https://fonts.google.com/).
 They are easy for the user to read and are complimentary to one another.
-- Poppins - Used in the header and footer plus and headings within the main body.
+- Raleway - Used in the header and footer.
-- Raleway - Used for text within the body.
+- Poppins - Used for text within the body of the website.

 **IMAGERY**